kavanatn/HealthPalAI/README.md

 ## 📌 Overview

 HealthPal is an intelligent healthcare application designed to track, monitor, and enhance personal health.
-By leveraging AI-driven recommendations and user data, HealthPal provides personalized insights into various health aspects, including sleep, weight changes, mood tracking, and activity monitoring.
+By leveraging AI-driven recommendations and structured user data, HealthPal provides personalized insights into key health aspects such as **sleep, weight changes, mood tracking, and activity monitoring**.

-HealthPal uses **Mistral AI** to generate personalized health advice based on user-input data.
-The data is collected via a dynamic **Health Questionnaire**, and the generated insights are stored in a database until a new recommendation is requested.
-Additionally, **HealthPal AI Chatbot** is integrated to offer real-time health guidance and answer health-related queries.
+HealthPal uses **Mistral AI** to generate personalized health advice based on user-input data collected through a dynamic **Health Questionnaire**.
+Generated insights are securely stored in a database and refreshed whenever new recommendations are requested.

-The platform allows users to monitor their health progress through a comprehensive **Dashboard**, update their health records, and receive instant health insights from the AI Chatbot.
+The platform features a comprehensive **Dashboard** for progress tracking and an integrated **AI Chatbot** that offers real-time health guidance and answers health-related queries.

+---

+## ❓ Why HealthPal?

+Personal health data is often scattered across multiple tools and tracked inconsistently.
+HealthPal centralizes health inputs and applies AI to transform raw data into **meaningful, personalized insights**.

+This project focuses on:
+- Practical AI integration beyond basic chatbot use cases
+- Secure handling of sensitive user data
+- Building a scalable, full-stack health application with real-world relevance

 ---